DylanMeeus/springboot_jwt_blog/_posts/2016-04-15-using-https.markdown

 **Authentication is one of those tasks that requires strict security considerations**.
 Even though the HTTP authentication spec defines a series of mechanisms to identify users and parties (via credentials), it does not specify how to securely share that information.

 ### Personal Information and Online Tracking
 If unencrypted HTTP connections expose data as wiretapped landlines do, it is of no surprise that such data can be used to build profiles of the users who use and create that data.
 This is known as *online tracking*.
-Have you ever looked at flight prices for a potential future trip only to find, a few minutes later, ads in other pages talk about flights to that destination?
+Have you ever looked at flight prices for a potential future trip only to find, a few minutes later, ads in other pages talking about flights to that destination?
 This might seem convenient.
 After all, this could actually point you in the direction of a discount.
 However this should also make you wonder: **what other data am I unknowingly giving others?**

 Ad companies have built whole enterprises from harvesting and then selling this information.
 The unencrypted web has expanded a market that used to operate in the shadows: buying and selling personal information.